Other Lists of Great Books

 Ed. by Charles W. Eliot.
 New York: P.F.
 Collier, 1909-1917.

 The classics, as chosen for a "five-foot shelf of books" by the president of Harvard at the turn of the last century.
 Click on the link above to get a list of titles included and the full texts.
 For more information, see "The 'Five-Foot Shelf' Reconsidered" by Adam Kirsch, Harvard Magazine, Nov.-Dec.
 2001.
-[Thanks, J Baumgart]
+[Thanks, J Baumgart] For an account of reading the collection, see Christopher Beha's book, described below.

 - Outline of Great Books.
 Ed. by Sir J. A. Hammerton.
 New York: Wise and Company, 1937.

-Four- to five-page summaries of 250 great books in their authors' own words.
+Four- to five-page summaries of 250 great books in their authors' own words

 - Porter, Noah.
 Books and Reading, or What Books Shall I Read